This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see my disclosure policy for more information.

 These beauties start with a moist, rich chocolate cupcake.
 Use the best cocoa you can find, please, because a cupcake made with pale, tasteless cocoa is no kind of cupcake at all.
 The cakes are hollowed out and filled with a peanut-studded caramel, then they’re topped with peanut-marshmallow frosting that mimics the peanut nougat found in a Snickers bar.

 Are we finished, you ask?
 Not remotely!
 Top them with a big drizzle of hot fudge sauce, a scattering of salted peanuts, and a chunk of a Snickers bar.
 Oh, you fancy thing.
 Resist the urge to sell them to your friends and coworkers for $6.50 apiece and instead bask in the knowledge that you created an edible masterpiece.
 Snuggle into your Slanket in triumph.

 These beauties will win over even the most skeptical cupcake doubters.
 If you’re a lover of candy bars, and a lover of excess, and a lover of cupcakes the size of your face, you are going to be a lover of this recipe.

 Recipe notes: If the store-bought caramels you’re using are very stiff, you might want to increase the amount of cream to 1/2 cup to make sure that the filling is nice and soft.
 No one wants to chomp on a big hunk of hard caramel in their cupcake!
-The pretty cupcake wrappers I used are called tulip cups.
-You can click here to buy them.
+The pretty cupcake wrappers I used are called tulip cups and can be purchased on Amazon.

 For the Cupcakes: